usbt0p/fuzzy_car/README.md

 - [ ] Adjust spawn rate of obstacles and prevent impossible spawns and blockages:
     - [x] no obstacle overlap
     - [ ] no "barriers": spawns in line that don't leave room for the car to fit between them
+    - [ ] set a maximum number of obstacles allowed
 - [ ] Adjust controller: too many obstacles on one side overpower one very close on the other
 - [ ] Adjust defuzz method an possibly some membership functions (change to trapezoidal, move fuzzy numbers)
 - [ ] Write unit tests